Critical illness cover

 Comparing different critical illness insurance policies, in conjunction with life insurance or not, is essential to finding the right policy for you.

 What are the benefits of critical illness cover?

 Many insurers also offer critical illness cover for your children alongside your own policy, at no extra charge.
-The payout for critical illness cover for a child is usually limited to between £10,000 and £25,000.
+The payout for critical illness cover for a child is usually limited to between £10,000 and £25,000 though.

 What are the conditions of critical illness cover?

-Critical illness insurance comes with many conditions, so it is important to compare different deals and read the fine print of each policy so that you know exactly what you are paying for.
+Critical illness insurance comes with various conditions, so it is important to compare different deals and read the fine print of each policy so that you know exactly what you are paying for.